junxit/us-congress-bills-117/bill.md

 >   - **(C)** exert undue influence over a person’s financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.
 > - **(7)** *Indian; Indian Tribe; Tribal organization* The terms Indian, Indian Tribe, and Tribal organization have the meanings given the terms Indian, Indian tribe, and tribal organization, respectively, in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304).
 > - **(8)** *Institution of higher education* The term institution of higher education has the meaning given such term in section 101 of the Higher Education Act of 1965 (20 U.S.C.
 1001).
-> - **(9)** *Native Hawaiian* The term “Native Hawaiian” has the meaning given the term in section 6207 of the Elementary and Secondary Education Act of 1965.
+> - **(9)** *Native Hawaiian; Native Hawaiian organization* The terms ‘Native Hawaiian’ and ‘Native Hawaiian organization’ have the meanings given such terms in section 6207 of the Native Hawaiian Education Act (20 U.S.C.
+7517).
 > - **(10)** *Personally identifying information* The term “personally identifying information” has the meaning given the term in section 40002(a) of the Violence Against Women Act of 1994 (34 U.S.C.
 12291(a)).
 > - **(11)** *Population specific services* The term population specific services has the meaning given such term in section 40002(a) of the Violence Against Women Act (34 U.S.C.
 12291(a)).
 > - **(12)** *Racial and ethnic minority group; racial and ethnic minority population* The terms “racial and ethnic minority group” and “racial and ethnic minority population” include each group listed in the definition of such term in section 1707(g) of the Public Health Service Act (42 U.S.C.
 300u–6(g)).